 Medical Radiologic Technology

-As a two year program offered full-time, Medical Radiologic Technology (MRT) is the art and science of correctly positioning the patient and X-ray equipment to produce and record images for visualizing the extent of disease or injury.
-The Medical Radiologic Technology program teachesn the medical radiologic technologist to be responsible for the safe and competent operation of a wide range of X-ray generating machines, digital image acquisitions and accessory equipment.
-Students are in class for the majority of the first year and will complete a three week practicum.
-The second year is comprised primarily of clinical practica experiences with students returning to SAIT for three weeks of theory instruction.
+Medical Radiologic Technology (MRT) is the art and science of correctly positioning the patient and X-ray equipment to produce and record images for visualizing the extent of disease or injury.
+The Medical Radiologic Technology program is a two-year, full-time program where students are trained as medical radiologic technologist, responsible for the safe and competent operation of a wide range of X-ray generating machines, the production of digital images and use of accessory medical equipment.

-Certain courses are available by distance education or continuing education - INFC 215 and MEDT 211.
-The courses must be completed within the time frame shown in the Program Outline.
+Note: Two courses -- INFC 215 Infection Prevention and Control and MEDT 211 Medical Terminology - are also available to be taken by distance education or continuing education.
+Regardless of which method of delivery a course is taken, it must be completed within the time frame shown in the Program Outline.
 Please be advised that full-time student status requires the student to take 60 percent of a full course load per semester.
 Depending on the number of courses completed by distance education or continuing education, students may be considered a part-time student, which may impact their financial loan status.

 - Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs.
 Students are expected to spend approximately 20 hours per week outside of the class studying.